BroncoBond/Bronco-Bond/readme.md

 Stay Informed: Never miss out on campus events again.
 BroncoBond keeps you updated on all the exciting happenings at CPP, ensuring you're always in the loop.

 Convenient Services: Need a tutor, a study group, or a ride to campus?
 BroncoBond has you covered.
-Find the services you need and seamlessly apply, making student life a breeze.
+Find the services you need and seamlessly apply them, making student life a breeze.

 Comprehensive Information: Explore all that CPP has to offer in one convenient place.
 From club listings to academic resources, BroncoBond is your go-to guide for navigating campus life.